daticahealth/cks-docs/source/sections/getting-started/03-architecture.md

 ![CKS_Architecture_CKS](/assets/img/CKS_Architecture_CKS.png)

 A standard CKS cluster is comprised of three controllers and three workers.
 Datica configures the cluster for high availability to avoid a single point of failure.
 The compliance deployments — logging, monitoring, intrusion detection, networking, and vulnerability scanning, consuming roughly 8GB of memory on a single worker.
-However, these pods are ephemeral.
-As a result, Kubernetes will spin them up and down on whichever worker is available.
+However, some of these pods only need to live on a single worker.

 Customers will have roughly 40GB of additional memory to allocate to their workloads.
 Of course, a CKS cluster can handle almost an unlimited number of workers.